uxtxarly/uxcuellar.github.io/collections/_cases/stellar.md

 ### Ideation

-Product managers, developers, and designers sat together and created an initial story map, prioritizing features for an MVP release that we needed to complete in less than three months.
-Some of our decisions here were based on user research, but we also had to make decisions based on stakeholder assumptions and our previous experience at Goldstar.
-We were lucky to work with some close partners that helped validate some of those assumptions.
+Product managers, developers, and designers came together to create an initial story map, prioritizing features for an MVP (Minimum Viable Product) that we needed to launch in under three months.
+While some decisions were driven by user research, others were based on stakeholder assumptions and our prior experience at Goldstar.
+We were fortunate to work with partners who helped validate many of those assumptions.

 <figure>
 <!-- thumbnail image wrapped in a link -->